- Other medical treatment, including medication, hasn’t helped. There may be a risk of cancer without surgery.

-The patient experiences a severe, sudden onset of the disease.
+- The patient has a severe, sudden onset of the disease.

-Treatment causes side effects severe enough to compromise the patient's health.
+- Treatment causes side effects severe enough to weaken the patient's health.

 What Types of Surgery Can Treat Ulcerative Colitis?